Delray Beach

 With all of the gorgeous beaches and kid-friendly activities, Delray Beach is a fantastic spot for a family vacation.

-How accessible to airports is Delray Beach, Florida?
+How accessible are airports in Delray Beach, Florida?

 Palm Beach International Airport is the closest airport to Delray Beach, just 19 miles away.
 But if you’re looking for more flight options, Fort Lauderdale-Hollywood International Airport (FLL) and Miami International Airport (MIA) are both relatively close as well.